adamal5/contentmanager/README.md

 ![circle-ci](circleCI2.jpeg)

 ### Testing
+Inability to conduct J Unit tests as a result of group wide time constraints.
+Multiple test have been run manually to test application functionality but it is possible that non-fatal bugs exist that have not been spotted

 ### Front End Design
 Given the time constraint and technical knowledge level the front end is relatively basic at this stage but allows for CRUD fucntionality.
 It was designed using html and CSS.